MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/get-location.md

 The [**RequestAccessAsync**](https://msdn.microsoft.com/library/windows/apps/dn859152) method prompts the user for permission to access their location.
 The user is only prompted once (per app).
 After the first time they grant or deny permission, this method no longer prompts the user for permission.
 To help the user change location permissions after they've been prompted, we recommend that you provide a link to the location settings as demonstrated later in this topic.

->Note:  The Consentless Location feature allows your app to obtain an intentionally obfuscated (imprecise) location without getting the user's explicit permission (the system-wide location switch must still be **on**, however).
-To learn how to utilize Consentless Location in your app, see the [**AllowFallbackToConsentlessPositions**](https://msdn.microsoft.com/library/windows/apps/Windows.Devices.Geolocation.Geolocator.AllowFallbackToConsentlessPositions) method in the [**Geolocator**](https://msdn.microsoft.com/library/windows/apps/windows.devices.geolocation.geolocator.aspx) class.
+>Note:  The coarse location feature allows your app to obtain an intentionally obfuscated (imprecise) location without getting the user's explicit permission (the system-wide location switch must still be **on**, however).
+To learn how to utilize coarse location in your app, see the [**AllowFallbackToConsentlessPositions**](https://msdn.microsoft.com/library/windows/apps/Windows.Devices.Geolocation.Geolocator.AllowFallbackToConsentlessPositions) method in the [**Geolocator**](https://msdn.microsoft.com/library/windows/apps/windows.devices.geolocation.geolocator.aspx) class.

 ### Step 2: Get the user's location and register for changes in location permissions